cx18121/awake/README.md

 - `Keep Everything On` keeps the display on while the lid is open and keeps the Mac running when you close the lid.

 The three keep awake modes can run indefinitely or for a set time from 10 minutes to 12 hours.
 Awake returns to normal sleep when the time ends, when you choose `Sleep Normally`, or when the battery reaches 20% while the Mac is unplugged.

-The internal display always turns off when you close the lid.

 ## Install